yanis-falaki/fvdb-minecraft/README.md

 ## UNet Example
 FVDB is required which can be gotten from the same github repo in the feature/fvdb branch.
 Within the conda environment created during the fvdb setup, pip install IPython and matplotlib.

+# Definitions
+- **Chunk**: A 16x16 block region of a minecraft world.
+- **Region**: A 32x32 chunk or 512x512 region of a minecraft world.
+Minecraft stores worlds as seperate region files.
+- **Schematic**: Schematics are an unofficial (but widely used) datatype which is used to import specific structures into worlds.
+(Such as a house, build, town, sculpture, etc)